-By consensus, the committee amended the proposal to change "Television" (uppercase) to "television" (lowercase).
-This change from the original proposal is reflected in the proposed amendment below.
+At the fall meeting on October 15, 2021, the committee amended the proposal by consensus to change "Television" (uppercase) to "television" (lowercase).
+This change from the original proposal is reflected in the final approved amendment below.
 See explanation for related item A.3.

-- 4.080 APPEARANCE AT CRIMINAL PROCEEDINGS BY MEANS OF SIMULTANEOUS ELECTRONIC TRANSMISSION - (1) A court may conduct an appearance in a criminal proceeding at any circuit court location by the following types of simultaneous electronic transmission, as defined in ORS 131.045, if the transmission complies with the requirements of ORS 131.045, 135.030, 135.360, 135.767, 137.040, and 137.545: - (a) Telephone; - (b) {Closed-circuit t}[7]elevision; {and} - (c) Video conference{. whether via internet or other platform}[; and - (d) Internet]. - (2) SLR 4.081 is reserved for judicial districts to adopt a local rule regarding appearance at criminal proceedings by means of simultaneous electronic transmission.
+4.080 APPEARANCE AT CRIMINAL PROCEEDINGS BY MEANS OF SIMULTANEOUS ELECTRONIC TRANSMISSION

+- (1) A court may conduct an appearance in a criminal proceeding at any circuit court location by the following types of simultaneous electronic transmission, as defined in ORS 131.045, if the transmission complies with the requirements of ORS 131.045, 135.030, 135.360, 135.767, 137.040, and 137.545: - (a) Telephone; - (b) {Closed-circuit t}[7]elevision; {and} - (c) Video conference{, whether via internet or other platform}[; and - (d) Internet]. - (2) SLR 4.081 is reserved for judicial districts to adopt a local rule regarding appearance at criminal proceedings by means of simultaneous electronic transmission.